All Episodes

 Yeah, I'm having trouble with that one.

-As far as uh the risk, I wish I could tell you that she wasn't at an increased risk, but my assessment is that she is at a materially increased risk.
+As far as the risk, I wish I could tell you that she wasn't at an increased risk, but my assessment is that she is at a materially increased risk.

-They should all be wearing gloves.
+As far as gloves, they should all be wearing gloves.

-All right, I gotta let you both go.
+All right, I'm going to let you both go.

-You guys have been you guys have been great.
+You guys have been great.

-Uh Dr. Pete Constantino, thank you.
+Dr. Pete Constantino, thank you.

 Betsy McCoy, thank you.

-All right, Hannity tonight, nine Eastern on the Fox News Channel.
+All right, Hannity tonight, Nine Eastern on the Fox News channel.

 We're loaded up.